Arab Bank Bahrain

 - Data about your geographic location, ATMs used, and branches you visit.

-We typically do not collect sensitive or special categories of personal information about you.
-When we need to process sensitive personal information, it is with your consent, unless the information obtained is for the defense of legal claims or indirectly for a legitimate purpose in accordance with the Law.
+We typically do not collect sensitive personal data or special categories of personal data about you.
+When we need to process sensitive personal data, it is with your consent, unless the information obtained is for the defense of legal claims or indirectly for a legitimate purpose in accordance with the Law.

 We retain personal information to provide our services, stay in contact with you and to comply with applicable laws, regulations, and professional obligations, which we are subject to.
 We will dispose of your personal information in a secure manner when we no longer need it for the above justifications.

-How we protect and safeguard your personal information
+How we protect and safeguard your personal data

 We will take reasonable technical and organizational precautions to prevent the loss, misuse, or alteration of your personal information.
 We aim to ensure that access to your personal information is limited only to those who need to access it, and those individuals who have access to the information are required to maintain the confidentiality of such information.